 Transmission Power and Range

-The reality of actual use, however, can be markedly different, and depend on a number of different factors.
+The reality of actual use, however, can be markedly different and depend on a number of factors.
 The first is out of our control, and that is terrain.
 Trees, mountains, and especially hills and depressions all have a strong impact on transmission range (even strong solar flares can impact some radios).
-The best option for combatting this is to get as prominent as youโre able to.
+The best option for combating this is to get as prominent as you can.
 Even a hundred vertical feet can make a tangible difference.

 The second major factor affecting range is equipment, and luckily we do have control over some of this.
 First off, choosing the appropriate radio for the job will get you far.
 FRS radios are good for short to mid-range distances, GMRS radios for solid mid-ranges, and amateur radios for long-range transmissions.

-In our own testing, we aimed to look at the best- and worst-case scenarios to get the full picture.
-To test the full transmission distance we could squeeze out of these radios, we conducted range testing along an open county road in flat country, ensuring nothing was limiting these walkies.
+In my own testing, I aimed to look at the best- and worst-case scenarios to get the full picture.
+To test the full transmission distance I could squeeze out of these radios, I conducted range testing along an open county road in flat country, ensuring nothing was limiting these walkies.

-For a better idea of real-world results, we also tested among the boulder piles of Joshua Tree National Park, where results were greatly foreshortened.
+For a better idea of real-world results, I also tested among the boulder piles of Joshua Tree National Park, where results were greatly foreshortened.

 Radio Operation